Wisdom Tooth Removal and Age

 Making Wisdom Teeth Removal Surgery Comfortable for Patients of All Ages

 Oral surgery doesn’t have to be stressful.
 At our location in Orland Park, IL, Dr. Akhras offers sedation dentistry for patients undergoing wisdom teeth removal surgery.
 Patients can choose between nitrous oxide, oral sedation, and intravenous sedation.
-Whether you are a teen or adult, sedation can ease anxiety before oral surgery.
+Whether you are a teen or an adult, sedation can ease anxiety before oral surgery.

 Dr. Akhras will also apply local anesthesia to numb the treatment area before beginning the procedure.